brianereynolds/workloadManager-helm/README.md

       type: "deployment"
       # The namespace that contains the resource
       namespace: "my-app-ns"
-      # A list of the resources to change.∑
+      # A list of the resources to change.
+Will be executed in order.
+Execution will wait until the workload is ready or timeout occurs.
       workloads:
         - "app1"
         - "app2"